Famous people from North East England of the past and present

 A Magnificent Museum

 Art collector of Streatlam in County Durham and founder of the magnificent French chateau-style Bowes Museum in Barnard Castle which he established along with his French actress wife, Josephine.
-Bowes was the grandson of Mary Eleanor Bowes the Countess of Stathmore (see also) and John Lyon Bowes.
+Bowes was the grandson of Mary Eleanor Bowes the Countess of Stathmore (see) and John Lyon Bowes.
 Their son John Lyon Bowes, the 10th Earl of Strathmore was John’s father.
-John did not inherit his father’s Scottish title because the 10th Earl was not married at the time of John’s birth though he did inherit the family’s English estates of Gibside and Streatlam.
+John Bowes did not inherit his father’s Scottish title because the 10th Earl was not married at the time of John’s birth though he did inherit the family’s English estates of Gibside and Streatlam.

 Mary Eleanor Bowes Countess of Strathmore